What We Learned About Usability Lab and Guerilla Testing

-The purpose of guerilla testing is finding out how people react and respond to an actual product, even if it’s just a prototype.
+The purpose of guerilla testing is to find out how people react and respond to an actual product, even if it’s just a prototype.
 You won’t be able to gather deep insights by asking participants to flip through papers.

 It doesn’t matter whether you already have a finished product for guerilla testing.
 As long as you have a prototype tester — preferable one that resembles the actual product — the more valuable feedback you’ll receive.

-Election seems to be easy but there is a key factor before taking the final decision: the “fantastic” legal and provacy terms.
+The election seems to be easy but there is a key factor before taking the final decision: the “fantastic” legal and privacy terms.
 Getting permissions and acceptances for Guerrilla Usability Tests is not always easy.

 If you can’t get permissions for your Guerrilla Text on the ground, you should go to a Lab and customize it to set the most realistic context.

-This is not a perfect scenario, but if you want to create a simulated context, focus on disturbing things like sounds (available online) to simulate people talking, planes taking off or ringing mobiles.
-Also “cheat” on users by creating an the way they’d feel: pressure them by setting up time specific tasks; invite them to do combined tasks to prevent focusing in one thing only… By reproducing environments, you will have the chance to find new needs.
-Pero esto requerirá un extra en la preparación del test.
+This is not a perfect scenario, but if you want to create a simulated context, focus on disturbing things like sounds (available online) to simulate people talking, planes taking off, or ringing mobiles.
+Also “cheat” on users by creating a way they’d feel: pressure them by setting up time-specific tasks; invite them to do combined tasks to prevent focusing on one thing only… By reproducing environments, you will have the chance to find new needs.

-If context is important, test preparation is one of the success (or failure) keys.
+If the context is important, test preparation is one of the success (or failure) keys.
 Guess having an amazing context but fail during the preparation.
 Avoid big fails like this.
-Both tests, Guerilla or User Lab could be as difficult to prepare as reliable on its results.
+Both tests, Guerilla or User Lab could be as difficult to prepare as reliable on their results.

 For example, if you go out finding users you don't need to set up rooms, devices, software tools and other settings.
 But you’ll need to be a hunter and catch as many users as you need on the go.
 Otherwise, your Guerrilla Test will fail.

 In a Test Lab, everything should be scheduled and ready for users and testers.
 Maybe it is artificial but it’s amazing if you don’t like improvisation.
 If everything is well prepared, you won’t lose time between tasks.
-User Test Labs are taken from Marketing research and offer safety and controlled experiments with some people observing and recording movements, facial expressions or whatever user looks at.
-This is something we lived during last Mobile World Congress in Barcelona, where we “eyetracked” everything.
+User Test Labs are taken from Marketing research and offer safe and controlled experiments with some people observing and recording movements, facial expressions, or whatever users look at.
+This is something we lived at the 2018 Mobile World Congress in Barcelona, where we “eye-tracked” everything.

 All these gadgets and software can provide amazing insights.
 Of course, it doesn’t mean Guerrilla Tests don’t give us serious results.
-But there are some voices in Researchers’ community still believing that aren’t scientific enough.
-Guerrilla Test detractors think you are invading users spaces, privacy and conformability.
+But there are some Researchers’ community voices still believing that this isn’t scientific enough.
+Guerrilla Test detractors think you are invading users' spaces, privacy and conformability.
 They think labs are neutral places and users will find more issues because they will take tasks as a job and finally get a gift card or compensation.

-Once compared this two testing methods, maybe you can decide better in your next user test.
+Once having compared these two testing methods, maybe you can now decide better in your next user test.
 Both of them have their limitations and strengths.
 So, which is your team?
 Street Testers or Laboratory Rats?